St. Francis of Assisi Parish

 Additional Spaces

-Adoration chapel
+Adoration Chapel

-Christ the King shrine St. Francis shrine
+Christ the King Shrine

-Our Lady of Guadalupe shrine
+Our Lady of Guadalupe Shrine

 Statue of Our Lady and Child

-Outside the church building and near the entrance to the Adoration Chapel stands an Italian marble statue of the Virgin and Child (photo at right), dedicated in 2004.
+Outside the church building and near the entrance to the Adoration Chapel stands an Italian marble statue of the Virgin and Child (photo at left), dedicated in 2004.
 Parishioners bring flowers to this place of devotion at the crowning of Mary each May.